litecoinfinance/electrumxltfn/docs/environment.rst

 The following are required if you use the ``run`` script:

-.. envvar:: ELECTRUMX
+.. envvar:: ELECTRUMXLTFN

-  The path to the electrumx_server script.
+  The path to the electrumxltfn_server script.
 Relative paths should be relative to the directory of the ``run`` script.

 .. envvar:: USERNAME